Geoheritage: History of the concept

-The first reference to geoheritage as such was at a 1993 conference held in the UK, the Malvern International Conference on Geological and Landscape Conservation.
+The first reference to geoheritage as such appeared at a 1993 conference in the UK: the Malvern International Conference on Geological and Landscape Conservation.

 The term geological heritage was first mentioned at the First International Symposium on the Conservation of our Geological Heritage at Digne, France in 1991.
 The matter is further discussed in 2002 by Sharples.

 Conceptually, geoheritage derives from various writings of Busby et al. 2001 and Hallam 1989).

-In Sharples 1995 the original concept of geoheritage further developed to include the protection of dynamic geological processes and geodiversity.
+In Sharples 1995, the original concept of geoheritage was further developed to include the protection of dynamic geological processes and geodiversity.

-In Sadry 2021 the concept of geoheritage have more developed to include the vertical destinations: planetary(Space)geology.
+In Sadry 2021 the concept of geoheritage has been further developed to include planetary and space geology.

 Definition

 "Geoheritage encompasses global, national, statewide, and local features of geology, at all scales that are intrinsically important sites or culturally important sites offering information or insights into the evolution of the Earth; or into the history of science, or that can be used for research, teaching, or reference."

-The definition of geoheritage is based on the Regulation of the Minister of Energy and Mineral Resources of the Republic of Indonesia No.1 of 2020 concerning Guidelines for the Determination of Geological Heritage (Geoheritage) is Geological Diversity (Geodiversity) which has more value as a legacy because it is a record that has happened or is happening on earth due to its value. scientifically high, rare, unique, and beautiful, so that it can be used for research and education in the earth.
+The definition of geoheritage is based on the Regulation of the Minister of Energy and Mineral Resources of the Republic of Indonesia No.1 of 2020 concerning Guidelines for the Determination of Geological Heritage (Geoheritage): Geological Diversity (Geodiversity), which has more value as a legacy because it is a record of what has happened or is happening on Earth due to its value.
+Scientifically high, rare, unique, and beautiful, so that it can be used for research and education on Earth.